Why Bitcoin? Necessity and Desirability of Wealth Transfer

 “… the differences within the wealthiest one per cent are almost as stark as the difference between the top one per cent and the remaining 99.
 The millionaires want to reach the level of decamillionaires, who strive to match the centimillionaires, who are trying to keep up with billionaires.
 The result is very intense status rivalry, expressed through conspicuous consumption.”
 (Source: Peter Turchin, Professor of Ecology and Evolution at the University of Connecticut and Vice-President of the Evolution Institute, author of ‘War and Peace and War: the Rise and Fall of Empires’)

-This conspicuous consumption — a competition to live even more lavishly than the billionaire neighbor — is symptomatic of a corrupted and unsustainable economy, “Towards the end of the Republic, Roman aristocrats competed by exhibiting works of art and massive silver decorations in their homes.
+“Towards the end of the Republic, Roman aristocrats competed by exhibiting works of art and massive silver decorations in their homes.
 They threw extravagant banquets with peacocks from Samos, oysters from Lake Lucrino and snails from Africa, all imported at great expense.
 Archaeology confirms a genuine and dramatic shift towards luxury.”
-(Id.)

 Today, modern extravagances in the wealthiest economies are remarkably similar, with the ultra-wealthy competing to one-up each other in luxurious excess.
 Billionaires spend millions and even billions on works of art, yachts, private jets, custom-designed and vintage cars, as well as collections of extravagant homes scattered around the world.